eaglesky/system-design/MySystemDesignReview.md

 ##### Comparison of NoSQL and SQL.
 * Many NoSQL databases do not(or cannot easily) provide good ACID transaction support.
   https://dzone.com/articles/workaround-lack-full-atomic
-* For some NoSQL databases, you have to handle data serialization and secondary index yourself?
+* For SOME NoSQL databases, you have to handle data serialization and secondary index yourself?
 * NoSQL can handle much higher QPS than SQL(single box).
 But SQL can still achieve good performance with enough number of servers.
 * NoSQL has handled sharding and replica already.
 * More? https://docs.microsoft.com/en-us/azure/documentdb/documentdb-nosql-vs-sql